Cape Verde Weather January Averages, Cape Verde

 Cape Verde is famous for its eclectic mix of music and cuisine; its charming local villages, numerous volcanoes (most but not all of which are extinct), amazing weather, and its unique culture that is a blend of Portuguese, African and Brazilian cultures.
-Cape Verde's islands are divided into two groups, the Barlavento Islands (windward islands), which are: Santo Antao, Sao Vicente, Santa Luzia, Sao Nicolau, Sal, Boa Vista and the Sotavento Islands (leeward islands), which are Maio, Santiago, Fogo and Brava.
+Cape Verde's islands are divided into two groups, the Barlavento Islands (windward islands), which are: Santo Antao, Sao Vicente, Santa Luzia, Sao Nicolau, Sal, Boa Vista.
+Then the Sotavento Islands (leeward islands) are Maio, Santiago, Fogo and Brava.

 Cape Verde was colonised in the 15th century by the Portuguese and was a prosperous trading port for centuries.
 Today, the islands enjoy a strong, service-oriented economy that focuses on tourism and internal growth.
 The small island nation is one of the fastest developing in the world, having been transformed in the recent decades from a quaint remote getaway to an impressive, first-rate tourist resort.
 A wonderfully diverse holiday destination - definitely add Cape Verde to your bucket list.

 What's the Weather Like in Cape Verde in January?

 January is the coldest month on the exotic archipelago of islands at Cape Verde, but this doesn't mean it's cold, by any standards.
 Cape Verde is a popular winter sun destination for anyone wishing to escape January in Northern Europe.